 Tamaishiki Ultimate Shapes

 Why Focus on Shapes?

-In Japan's widespread collective curriculum, “shape” is taught in schools only during a “certain period” of education.
-This is why children can’t develop their “shape brain,” that is a senses to work out shapes.
-The subject "shape" frequently appear in the entrance examination both to junior high and high schools.
-Therefore, "Tamanishiki Ultimate Shapes" was developed for improving shapes brains of children.
+In Japan's widespread collective curriculum, “shape” or “geometry” is taught in schools only during a certain period of time.
+This is why children can’t develop geometrical thinking which is a sense to work out problems regarding shapes.
+The subject "shape" frequently appears in the entrance examination both to junior high and high schools.
+Therefore, "Tamanishiki Ultimate Shapes" was developed to improve geometrical thinking among children.
 This material is internationally gaining attention and has been used in national schools and prestigious private schools in India.